elbeloved/CACI_Script/README.md

 Terraform module which creates multiple resources on AWS.

-Root module calls these modules which can also be used separately to create independent resources:
+This script includes both Root and Child modules.
+The Root module is separated into different environments and is used to create resources in the Child modules.
+The Child modules can also be used separately to create independent resources:

 - [ASG-BASE](https://github.com/elbeloved/CACI_Script/tree/main/MODULES/ASG-BASE) - creates an autoscaling group
 - [IAM-BASE](https://github.com/elbeloved/CACI_Script/tree/main/MODULES/IAM-BASE) - creates an IAM instance-profile/role